-Various color combinations that may be utilized to match the natural appearance of grass within certain regions.
-Deep green colors are typically chosen for climates where grass stays green all year.
-Lighter green colors are paired with brown thatch and may be chosen for dry drought-prone climates.
+Various color combinations that may be utilized to match the natural appearance of grass within some areas.
+Deep green colors are for climates where grass stays green all year.
+Lighter green colors are paired with brown thatch and chosen for dry drought-prone climates.

 An increase in the density of something.
-Field base materials should be thoroughly compacted to prevent any significant settlement across the area where the artificial turf will be placed.
+Field base materials should be thoroughly compacted to prevent any important settlement across the placement of artificial grass area.

-A unit of linear mass density of fibers.
+A unit of the linear mass density of fibers.

 Mass per unit volume or the amount of pile fiber in the turf and the closeness of the tufts.

 Designed to carry away water that percolates through the turf.

 The ability to endure relates to the resistance of the synthetic turf system and the environment.

 Acrylic coated sand that is used as an infill for artificial grass and also helps moderate the temperature of the artificial turf.

 The process of transforming liquid plastic into individual solid fibers by pushing the liquid plastic through a fixed cross-sectional profile that is designed to form each blade of turf.
 For example, an extruded turf of a ‘W’ shaped profile or ‘U’ shaped profile.

 The weight of fibers within the product, not including the weight of the backing.
 The overall measurement is in ounces per square yard.
 Greater face weight means denser product.Green-R Turf products range between 50 and 100 ounces.